The raccoon

 Questions & answers - raccoons in the Netherlands

 This is a moral issue.
 AAP does not think it is right to kill healthy animals that can’t do anything about the fact that they have been released in Europe.
-That is why we offer shelter and try to outplace the animals.
+That is why we rescue them and try to outplace the animals.
 Zoos, unlike most private keepers, are perfectly capable of providing good conditions for raccoons.
 The animals are very inventive, adapt very quickly and can have a good life in a zoo.
 If a life in the wild is not possible, we think this is the best alternative.
-This solution also fits in well with the exotic species regulation, which states that the animals must be spared all avoidable pain, strain and suffering during control.
+This solution also fits in well with the exotic species regulation, which states that invasive species must be spared all avoidable pain, strain and suffering.

-When provinces opt for an animal-friendly approach and thus give substance to compulsory policy, it is only reasonable that the costs of AAP are (partly) reimbursed.
-At that moment we are a partner of the provincial government and implement that policy.
-The costs passed on are our net costs for sterilization, worming, other medical treatments and checks during the quarantine period and 30 days of care in the mammal department.
+When provinces opt for an animal-friendly approach and choose AAP as a solution partner to care for the animals, it is only reasonable that the costs are (partly) reimbursed.
+These are our net costs for sterilization, deworming, other medical treatments and checks during the quarantine period, and 30 days of care.
 Most raccoons stay longer at AAP.
 Those extra costs are covered by our donors.
-In short; on balance the compensation from the provinces does not cover costs.
-Let alone that we have money left over from it.

 Anyone who sees (traces of) a raccoon can report this with a photo and location on www.wasberenmeldpunt.nl.
 If it turns out that it is indeed a raccoon, an attempt will be made to catch the animal alive with a trap cage.
 Should you come across such a trap cage in the wild, stay away from it.
-A captured animal in a trap cage equipped with a sensor will be quickly transferred to a shelter.
+The trap cages are equipped with a sensor, so when an animal is captured they will be quickly transferred to a rescue centre.